Fergus I. M. Craik: Education and academic career

 Craik's introduction to psychology stemmed from his dissatisfaction in medical school.
-While he found neurology, physiology, and psychiatry interesting, anatomical catalogues were challenging and tiresome and the company of sick patients were not of interest.
+While he found neurology, physiology, and psychiatry interesting, anatomical catalogues were challenging and tiresome and the company of sick patients were not of his interest.
 While completing his final undergraduate year in psychology, Craik was introduced to experimental psychology.
 He completed his undergraduate thesis on the effect of rate of information processing on time perception, a topic that was heavily influenced by George Miller and his workings.
 His time at the University of Edinburgh also facilitated his exposure to theoretical psychology.
 Some of the courses he took allowed Craik to read the works of Donald Hebb, Dalbir Bindra, James J. Gibson, and some ethologists while another course introduced him to memory and learning.
 By the time Craik was ready to graduate with his bachelor of science, he began to realize his interests were in attention and perception.
 He graduated in 1960.

 In 1960, Craik was offered a position at the Medical Research Council in London, England, to study how aging occurs.
 This job allowed Craik to make connections with the Department of Psychology at the University of Liverpool in which he was accepted for graduate studies.
 During his time working for the MRC, Craik investigated age-related changes in confidence and decision-making abilities.
 While working here, Craik was also able to gain exposure to on-going research in other MRC-based branches.
 One of the researchers he found most profound was Donald Broadbent, thus, Craik was able to approach psychologists of interest to him and develop his interests in psychology.
 The work that he completed throughout this tenure here formed the basis of his Ph.D. dissertation, however, Craik's interests became more cognitive-based.
 Following his graduation in 1965, the appeal of emerging cognitive psychological views became a newfound interest.

 Later in 1965, Craik accepted his first faculty position at Birkbeck College over the following six years.
 During this time, his research focus shifted entirely to memory processes.
 Peter Venables, a research professor at the same institution, was simultaneously conducting research on the neurophysiology of schizophrenia and influenced Craik's interests via processing deficits in the human mind.
 It is here that neuropsychology begins to reform Craik's research.